001shahab/voice-ai-wise/README.md

 ## Contributor

-Developed by Prof. Shahab Anbarjafari - Tartu, Estonia.
+Designed and developed by Prof. Shahab Anbarjafari - Tartu, Estonia.